 (a) Unary LD: At each time, we read a byte instead of a bit and decode all length descriptors in the byte.
 We compile a lookup table to speed up the decoding process.
 An 8-bit unary sequence totally has 28 = 256 possibilities.
 Corresponding to the 256 possibilities, we generate all necessary decoding information and store the information with an array of 256 STRUCT elements.
 Each element contains the following information: (1) the number of encoded integers, (2) the bit width of an encoded integer, and (3) the length of the last consecutive “1”s subsequence without an ending zero (i.e. in the format of “11…1”).
 For example, a unary sequence “10110011” (left to right) can be decomposed into four parts: “10”, “110”, “0” and “11”.
 We can obtain three length descriptors: 2, 3 and 1.
 Note that the last subsequence “11” contains two 1s but does not end with a 0.
 To deal with such cross-byte length descriptors, we record the incomplete part, and insert it at the beginning of the next 8-bit data.

 (b) Binary LD: Similar to unary LD, we can use a packed decoding technique by using lookup tables.
-An extra type of information is needed: the total number of bits actually stored in a data component.
+An extra type of information is needed: the total number of bits actually used in a data component for an 8-bit or 16-bit control sequence.
 This information can help determine the current pointer for the data component and bit offset within the data component.

 Based on our experiments, the packed decoding technique for length descriptors can yield about 50% improvement at the decoding speed for most algorithms in Group-Scheme family.